 There are diverse treatments for depression:

-- Psychotherapy: Cognitive-behavioral, interpersonal, dialectical, group and family therapies can provide great results.
+Cognitive-behavioral, interpersonal, dialectical, group, and family therapies can provide great results.
 Psycho-education and support groups can also be very valuable.
 Therapy can provide you with an objective sounding board to express yourself and to help you gain insight into your patterns and behaviors.
 It can help overcome traumas and negative childhood experiences, address negative thinking patterns, provide healthy coping mechanisms, improve relationship dynamics, get rid of self-destructive patterns, and help you achieve your goals.
 Anyone can benefit from therapy.

-- Psychedelics: These hallucinatory and consciousness-altering drugs like mescaline, LSD, psilocybin, and DMT are now appreciated for their positive effects on mood, PTSD, and addiction.
-Ketamine provides great results for treatment-resistant depression and edible mushrooms and supplements can also have healing properties.
+These hallucinatory and consciousness-altering drugs like mescaline, LSD, psilocybin, and DMT are now appreciated for their positive effects on mood, PTSD, and addiction.
+Ketamine provides great results for treatment-resistant depression, and edible mushrooms and supplements can also have healing properties.
 Here are a couple of great interviews by Tim Ferriss on the matter (Psychedelics – Microdosing, Mind-Enhancing Methods, and More & Michael Pollan — Exploring the Frontiers of Psychedelics).

 Resources